 - The Styled Media Receiver for which you can develop the styles and branding.
 See Styled Media Receiver.

-- A custom receiver, as described in Custom receiver that implements the Receiver API and handles custom messages from your sender app; it may also interface with the media player types provided through the Media Player Library.
+- A custom receiver, as described in Custom receiver implements the Web Receiver SDK, and it handles custom messages from your sender app.

 How you implement your receiver may depend upon which media types your application needs to support.